-According to previously published scientific research, the CaCo3 - curcumin NPs were prepared successfully.
-It shows well and observed effects according to the following sequence of current treatments against the local meriz Eimeria coccidia parasite (Figure 1).
+According to previously published scientific research, the CaCo3 - curcumin NPs were prepared successfully (12,25).
+It shows well and observed effects according to the following sequence of current treatments against the local meriz Eimeria coccidia parasite (Figure 2), which was isolated and purified according to the previous study (24).